 Sun Joe SPX3500

-For a powerful pressure washer without the fumes and gasoline, check out the SunJoe SPX3500.
+For a powerful pressure washer without the fumes and gasoline, check out the Sun Joe SPX3500.
 With this electric model, you won't have to worry about gas cans, choke levers, pull cords, or priming bubbles.
-It provides fantastic cleaning abilities for a machine of its type, and it also has handy onboard storage slots for the array of included nozzles and a set of nice hooks for coiling the power cord and high-pressure hose.
-The SPX3500's hard plastic wheels are large enough to roll easily over grass, bumps, or other rough terrain.
-One of our favorite aspects of the SunJoe SPX3500 is the astonishingly low noise levels — if you're looking for a powerful pressure washer that won't annoy your neighbors or wake up your napping kids, this is the one.
+You also save yourself money long-term as you won't constantly be refueling — not to mention it's more sustainable.
+This model provides powerful cleaning abilities for an electric option.
+It also has handy onboard storage slots for the included nozzle options and a set of hooks to organize the power cord and high-pressure hose.
+Also, the hard plastic wheels are large enough to roll easily over grass, pavement, and some rough terrain.
+One of our favorite aspects of the SunJoe SPX3500 how quiet it is.
+If you're looking for a powerful pressure washer that won't annoy your neighbors or wake up your napping kids, this is the one.

-Read Full Review: Sun Joe SPX3500
+Read review: Sun Joe SPX3500

 Best Bang for the Buck